B2C Work Orders

 Filters and the Search Bar can help you quickly narrow down large lists of work orders.

-You can filter work orders by the Staff member that created the work order and Custom fields by creating a custom filter based on custom fields you have created.
+You can filter work orders by the Staff member who created the work order and Custom fields by creating a custom filter based on the custom fields you have created.

 To locate the filters, click the magnifying icon in the upper right-hand corner.